Neldardhen/neldardhen.github.io/src/site/notes/Neldardhen System/Rules/Combat and Injuries.md

 An attack roll or healing with an Instrument is done using Perfomance on Charisma and _resilience_ is used to buy the dice.
 When helaing the Difficulty is a set **12** that can be modified by the type or quality of the instrument.

 **Insult** : An insult can be seen as a sort of unarmed Instrument Attack.
-It is roll with Performance on Charisma and deals a fixed 1 Anxiety Damage on the Spirit. (see [[Neldardhen System/Rules/Combat and Injuries#^173746\|Damage Types]])
+It is roll with Performance on Charisma and deals a fixed 1 Anxiety Damage on the Spirit. (see [[Neldardhen System/Rules/Combat and Injuries#^173746\|Damage Types]]).
+As with all Instrument Attacks, an Insult cannot be dodge only resisted.
+For this special case, if the target successfully Resists the insult all damage is negated.

 **Deflecting or Dodging**
 Deflecting or Dodging a spell or an attack by using dice from the appropriate Defense Pool (see below) will allow the combatant to completely negates all effects of the spell or the attack.